jwc20/twler-frontend-new/README.md

 Live Demo: [Heroku App](https://twler-app.herokuapp.com/events)

-The frontend client for rendering IWF (Internationa Weightlifting Federation) results data.
+The frontend client for rendering IWF (International Weightlifting Federation) results data.

 Twler (Top Weightlifter) is an app that will **_directly_** render data that is scraped with iwf_ruby (Not from a postgresql database!)